Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 Faculty Photo

-Joseph M. Kitagawa was faculty at the Divinity School from 1951-1980 and served as Dean from 1970 – 1980.
-Kitagawa was known for his scholarly contributions as well as his leadership.
-He was instrumental in establishing the History of Religions discipline, and for the many notable hires he made while dean which helped to diversify the faculty.
+Joseph M. Kitagawa was a faculty member at the Divinity School from 1951–1980 and served as Dean from 1970–1980.
+He is remembered for the many notable hires he made as dean, which diversified the school's faculty and areas of expertise.

 WATCH VIDEO